HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 ### Houdini

-You've definitely heard of Houdini by now.
+You have likely heard of Houdini by now.
 Since [several Houdini specs have shipped in browsers](https://ishoudinireadyyet.com/), we figured it's time to see if they are actually used in the wild yet.
 Short answer: no. And now for the longer answer…

 First, we looked at the [Properties & Values API](https://developer.mozilla.org/en-US/docs/Web/API/CSS/RegisterProperty), which allows developers to register a custom property and give it a type, an initial value, and prevent it from being inherited.
 One of the primary use cases is being able to animate custom properties, so we also looked at how frequently custom properties are being animated.

-As is common with bleeding edge tech, adoption in the wild has been extremely low.
-Only 32 desktop and 20 mobile pages were found to have any registered custom properties, though this excludes custom properties that were registered but not applied at the time of the crawl.
-Only 325 mobile pages and 330 desktop ones (0.00%) use custom properties in animations, and most (74%) of that seems to be driven by a Vue component.
-Virtually none of those appear to have registered them, though this is likely because the animation wasn't active at the time of the crawl, so there was no computed style to be picked up.
+As is common with bleeding edge tech, especially when not supported in all browsers, adoption in the wild has been extremely low.
+Only 32 desktop and 20 mobile pages were found to have any registered custom properties, though this excludes custom properties that were registered but were not being applied at the time of the crawl.
+Only 325 mobile pages and 330 desktop ones (0.00%) use custom properties in animations, and most (74%) of that seems to be driven by a [Vue component](https://quasar.dev/vue-components/expansion-item).
+Virtually none of those appear to have registered them, though this is likely because the animation wasn't active at the time of the crawl, so there was no computed style needing to be registered.

-Then we looked at another broadly implemented Houdini spec, the Paint API, which allows developers to create custom CSS functions that return `<image>` values, e.g. to implement custom gradients or patterns.
-Only 12 pages were found to be using paint().
-All worklet names (`hexagon`, `ruler`, `lozenge`, `image-cross`, `grid`, `dashed-line`, `ripple`) only appeared on one page each, so it appears that they are likely demos.
+The [Paint API](https://developer.mozilla.org/en-US/docs/Web/API/CSS_Painting_API) is a more broadly implemented Houdini spec which allows developers to create custom CSS functions that return `<image>` values, e.g. to implement custom gradients or patterns.
+Only 12 pages were found to be using `paint()`.
+Each worklet name (`hexagon`, `ruler`, `lozenge`, `image-cross`, `grid`, `dashed-line`, `ripple`) only appeared on one page each, so it appears the only in-the-wild use cases were likely demos.

 [Typed OM](https://github.com/w3c/css-houdini-drafts/blob/master/css-typed-om/README.md), another Houdini specification, allows access to structured values instead of the strings of the classic CSS OM.
 It appears to have considerably higher adoption compared to other Houdini specs, though still low overall.
 It is used in 9,864 desktop pages (0.18%) and 6,391 mobile ones (0.1%).
 While this may seem low, to put it in perspective, these are similar numbers to the adoption of `<input type="date">`!
 Note that unlike most stats in this chapter, these numbers reflect actual usage, and not just inclusion in a website’s assets.

 ### CSS-in-JS

-We keep hearing about CSS-in-JS and we tend to assume everyone and their dog is using it.
-However, when we looked at usage of various CSS-in-JS libraries, it turned out that only about 2% of websites use *any* CSS-in-JS method, with Styled Components accounting for almost half of that.
+There is so much discussion (or argument) about CSS-in-JS that one could assume everyone and their dog is using it.
+However, when we looked at usage of various CSS-in-JS libraries, it turned out that only about 2% of websites use *any* CSS-in-JS method, with [Styled Components](https://styled-components.com/) accounting for almost half of that.

 {{ figure_markup(
   image="css-in-js.png",